 “What he did for me was quite amazing,” she said.
 “He’s incredible.
 What kind of doctor will give you that much time and attention?”

-Michael Shao, M.D., is a board-certified vascular surgeon with Swedish Covenant Medical Group.
+Michael Shao, M.D., is a board-certified vascular surgeon with Endeavor Health Medical Group.
 His specialties include vascular surgery and wound care.

-To learn more about the Vascular Services offered at Swedish Covenant Hospital, please call
+To learn more about the Vascular Services offered at Swedish Hospital, please call

 By David Modica | Published June 16, 2016